webmin/webmin.com/content/docs/Modules/linux-firewall.md

 What you have to do is stop your custom script from being run at boot time, and tell the module to create its own firewall setup script instead.

 This also applies to firewalls created by tools such as YaST or fBuilder, which write out shell scripts of iptables commands.
-Unless the tool can also edit an IPtables save file (such as knetfilter), it should not be used alongside Webmin's Linux Firewall module, or they will probably overwrite each other's settings.
+Unless the tool can also edit an IPtables save file (such as knetfilter), it should not be used alongside Webmin's Linux Firewall (iptables) module, or they will probably overwrite each other's settings.

 When you enter the module from the Networking category, the main page will usually display a list of all chains and rules in the first table that contains any (usually **Packet filtering**), as shown in below.
 However, if Webmin detects that the iptables or iptables-save commands are not installed, an error message will be displayed instead - check your distribution CD or website for a package containing them.